 For instance, you have a pizza app that notifies you when your pizza is on the way for delivery.
-You can create an applet, to turn your lights on when the pizza is on the way.
+You can create an applet to turn your lights on when the pizza is on the road.

-Julie has a great way of utilizing labels in Gmail and then connecting certain labels to sync with Evernote or Google Keep.
+Julie has a great way of utilizing labels in Gmail and then connecting individual tags to sync with Evernote or Google Keep.

 Alexa and Siri